 Once again, if you’re having trouble opening Control Center, you may not be swiping from high enough up or far enough right.
 Make sure you’re swiping down over the battery icon!

 If you tried opening Control Center the normal way, but it still isn’t working on your iPhone, it’s time to begin troubleshooting for a software problem.
 First, restart your iPhone.
 This can sometimes fix minor software glitches causing problem on your iPhone.

 To restart your iPhone 8 or older model, press and hold the power button until the words “slide to power off” appear on the display.
 Swipe the slider from left to right to turn off your iPhone.
 Wait a few seconds, then press and hold the power button again until you see the Apple logo flash onto the screen.
 Your iPhone will turn back on shortly after.

-If you have an iPhone X, press and hold either volume button and the Side button until the “slide to power off” slider appears on the display.
-Then, swipe the power icon from left to right to shut down your iPhone X. After a few seconds, press and hold the Side button until the Apple logo appears in the center of your iPhone X.
+If you have an iPhone X or newer, press and hold either volume button and the Side button until the “slide to power off” slider appears on the display.
+Then, swipe the power icon from left to right.
+After a 30–60 seconds, press and hold the Side button until the Apple logo appears on the center of the screen

 Turn On Access Within Apps

 A lot of the time, people will have trouble opening Control Center from within apps.
 If you’re having this problem, you may have accidentally turned off Access Within Apps.
 When this feature is turned off, you’ll only be able open Control Center from the Home screen.

 Open Settings and tap Control Center.
 Make sure the switch next to Access Within Apps is turned on.
 You’ll know Access Within Apps is turned on when the switch is green.